MIDI Maze

 MIDI Maze holds a special place in gaming history as being one of the earliest (if not the first) first person shooters.
 Originally released for the Atari ST in 1987, MIDI Maze allowed multiple players to fight each other in deathmatch combat years before Doom became part of the vocabulary of every gamer.

 The secret to MIDI Maze was the MIDI interface (Musical Instrument Digital Interface).
 This port found on all Atari ST computers, was normally used by musicians to hook up keyboards and synthesizers to the computer.
 However some clever individuals figured out that it could also be used to network up to 16 computers together for multiplayer gaming (hence the name of the game).
-However since the Atari XE doesn't have a MIDI port, the programmers graciously implemented several new networking options including the MIDIMate (a MIDI interface for the 8-bits), XM301 modem, SX212 modem, and even the Atari 850 interface.
+However since the Atari XE doesn't have a MIDI port, the programmers implemented several new networking options including the MIDIMate (a MIDI interface for the 8-bits), XM301 modem, SX212 modem, and even the Atari 850 interface.
 This wide array of connection options ensured that all players would be able to enjoy the network gaming experience.
+Players can also play solo vs up to 11-15 computer opponents depending on the maze selected.

-MIDI Maze allows players to chose from a surprisingly large number of gameplay options: Reload Time, Regen Time, Number of Lives, Bullet Speed, Turn Rate, Single or Team Play, and the Number of Drones and their intelligence (from Very Dumb to Nasty).
+MIDI Maze allows players to chose from a surprisingly large number of gameplay options for customizing each map: Reload Time, Regen Time, Number of Lives, Bullet Speed, Turn Rate, Single or Team Play, and the Number of Drones and their intelligence (from Very Dumb to Nasty).
+Players can also put in a name for themselves (otherwise they're known by a single letter) and select which maze they would like to try (24 in all).
 After choosing the game parameters, players are presented with some of the finest 3-D graphics to grace the XE.

+The goal of the game is simple, eliminate everyone before they eliminate you.
 Unlike the grisly ultra violent first person shooters of today, MIDI Maze uses colorful 3-D smiley faces to represent each of the players.
-Instead of shooting guns and lasers at each other, players hunt each other down using balls (deadly balls).
+Instead of shooting guns and lasers at each other, players hunt each other down using bullets that look like large balls (deadly balls).
 This decidedly nonviolent gameplay allows those under the age of 18 to enjoy the game as well as adults.
-Even ultra conservative Nintendo didn't feel the need to censor the game when they ported the game to the NES as Faceball 2000..
+Even ultra conservative Nintendo didn't feel the need to censor the game when they ported the game to the NES as Faceball 2000.

-MIDI Maze is an absolutely amazing game, and it pushes the XE hardware to its limits.
+Although MIDI Maze seems complete there is at least one issue that would need to be ironed out before release.
+In the latest two builds of the game there is a great deal of slowdown when there are too many computer drones in the maze unless they're set to the lowest AI level.
+Oddly enough this slowdown wasn't present in the earliest prototype that is missing the highest level AI.
+Even with this issue, MIDI Maze is an amazing game that pushes the XE hardware to its absolute limits.
 It's simply amazing to think that a networked multiplayer first person shooter was even possible on the Atari 8-bit hardware, much less one that supports real time chat.
-It's a mystery as to why MIDI Maze was never released, but it was most likely due to Atari killing off its 8-bit line.
+It's a mystery as to why MIDI Maze was never released, but it was most likely due to Atari killing off its 8-bit line at the time.
 The decision to cancel the game must have been made very late, as preliminary box artwork had been completed.
 It's a shame that a game as amazing as MIDI Maze never saw the light of day, because it is truly one of the lost gems of the Atari XE.

 Prototype Box Artwork